SKIING

 Doesn't like to crash Not so afraid of crashing (Expects to crash a bit)

-Skiers can treat the mountain in the same way as a snowboarders do, but in order for a skier to do that they have to be a lot better at skiing than a snowboarder has to be at snowboarding to do the same thing.
+Skiers can treat the mountain in the same way as snowboarders do, but in order for a skier to do that they have to be a lot better at skiing than a snowboarder has to be at snowboarding to do the same thing.
 This level is also far above how good the average skier is, so it is not so common.

 This helps explain why skiers and snowboarders can get in each others ways from time to time, as skiers are always stopping where snowboarders are planning to jump or do small tricks, or getting in the way on flat areas where snowboarders need to keep their speed to get across (they don't have poles).
 Then snowboarders are always sitting in the snow at the top of lifts, or at the side of pistes if they need to stop.
 At the end of the day though as long as everyone sticks to the rules of the piste, there shouldn't be any problems.